Chart 1 / drill-and-cone problem

 Cut 7 / cohort profile

 Categories: technical, tactical, game-based, set-piece, warm-up, physical.
 Each axis is the band's share of practices in that category.
-Bands plotted: Mini, Junior, Youth, Senior Youth (top 4 by volume). methodology
+Bands plotted: Mini, Junior, Youth, Senior Youth (top 4 by volume).
+26% of underlying rows had an explicit category in the coach prompt. methodology

 Cut 8 / weekly trends